 We’re hoping to submit that for publication in the next month (although it would obviously still need to go through peer review).
 Perhaps we can talk about it more when it is hopefully published!”

-Click HERE to read my prior interview in 2015 with Bev and Dr. Smith.
+- Click HERE to read my 2015 interview with Bev and Dr. Smith.

 Want to be alerted of new blog articles, and/or new podcast episodes?
 Enter your email into the ***SAVE TIME*** widget (located in the sidebar or footer area).